 A Winter Night in Brooklyn

-One winter night in Brooklyn with streets icy and black and the wind cutting through below zero degree cold, my mother and I rode in a taxi to the Brooklyn Academy of Music looking forward to something contemporary and probably atonal.
-We stopped at a light.
-Shuttered in the dark next to a tall building of faceless stone a man huddled.
-His face was bright red from drink and the cold.
+One winter night in Brooklyn with streets icy and black and the wind cutting through below zero degree cold, my mother and I rode in a taxi to the Brooklyn Academy of Music looking forward to something new and possibly atonal.
+We stopped at a light and there, shadowed in the dark against a frozen building of faceless stone, a man huddled.
+His face was bright red from drink and cold.
 His swollen hands jammed in his jeans.
 He had no hat or winter clothes.
-We sat, warm and waiting for the light to change.
-He spoke only four words in a flat and quietly desperate tone “I’m freezing.
+We were warm and waiting for the light to change.
+I heard him speak only four quiet words: “I’m freezing.
 I’m freezing.”
-His words, so naked and close to death, were not only for me, but for the unseen who might be listening.
-The grain of his voice held whatever remained of a hope that help might arrive.
-And now for 923 days since October 7th, that same human need that same human hope, on the edge of collapsing that same address to us, the ghostly listeners cuts through my bones.
+His words, both fact and plea so nakedly close to death were not just for me, but for all the unseen who might be listening.
+The grain of his voice held what remained of hope that help might come.
+And now for 923 days since October 7th, that same human need that same human hope, always on the edge of collapsing that same address to us, the ghostly listeners cuts through my bones.

 Kindred 108 is 100% supported by readers like you.
 If you benefit from the offerings here, please consider subscribing, or even offering a paid subscription.
 Thank you!